Is it an Emergency?

 - a fever that keeps coming back

-Call a doctor right away if your child shows any of the following signs.
-If you can't reach a doctor take your child to the emergency department of your local hospital right away
+Call a doctor right away if your child shows any of the following symptoms.
+If you can't reach a doctor, take your child to the emergency department of your local hospital right away.

-- When the child has diarrhea and vomiting AND has no tears, dry mouth or is not urinating.
+- When your child has diarrhea and vomiting, and has no tears, dry mouth, or is not peeing.

-- When a baby under three months of age has a fever over 38.5 C or 101 F.
+- When your baby under three months of age has a fever over 38 C or 100.4 F.